nazim-asif/System-Design-Study/TransactionalConsistency.md

 2. ***Performance Needs:*** Strict consistency can slow down the system because of the need to coordinate across nodes, reducing performance and availability.
 3. ***Dynamic Requirements:*** Systems often need to adapt to changing network conditions and varying levels of consistency.

+# PACELC Theorem

+The PACELC Theorem (pronounced "pass-elk"), proposed by Daniel J. Abadi, builds on the CAP Theorem by considering the trade-offs not just during partitions but also in the absence of partitions.
+It states:

+- PAC: During a Partition, you must choose between Availability and Consistency (as per CAP).
+- ELC: Even when there is no partition (the network is operating normally), you must choose between Latency and Consistency.

+So, PACELC describes the trade-offs in two scenarios:

+- During Partition (PAC): You must choose between Availability and Consistency.
+- Else (ELC): When there is no partition, you must choose between reducing Latency or ensuring Consistency.

 # BASE